OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 ### Use Kubernetes network policies to control traffic between pods and clusters

 If your cluster runs different applications, a compromised application could attack other neighboring applications.
-This scenario might happen becausse Kubernetes allows every pod to contact every other pod by default.
+This scenario might happen because Kubernetes allows every pod to contact every other pod by default.
 If ingress from an external network endpoint is allowed, the pod will be able to send its traffic to an endpoint outside the cluster.

 It is strongly recommended that developers implement network segmentation, because it is a key security control that ensures that containers can only communicate with other approved containers and prevents attackers from pursuing lateral movement across containers.
 However, applying network segmentation in the cloud is challenging because of the “dynamic” nature of container network identities (IPs).